sanko/readonly/README.md

 # Description

 This is a facility for creating non-modifiable variables.
-This is useful for configuration files, headers, etc.  It can also be useful as a development and debugging tool, for catching updates to variables that should not be changed.
+This is useful for configuration files, headers, etc. It can also be useful as a development and debugging tool for catching updates to variables that should not be changed.

+# Variable Depth

+Readonly has the ability to create both deep and shallow readonly variables.

-If any of the values you pass to `Scalar`, `Array`, or `Hash` are references, then those functions recurse over the data structures, marking everything as Readonly.
-Usually, this is what you want: the entire structure nonmodifiable.
-If you want only the top level to be Readonly, use the alternate `Scalar1`, `Array1` and `Hash1` functions.
+If any of the values you pass to `Scalar`, `Array`, `Hash`, or the standard `Readonly` are references, then those functions recurse over the data structures, marking everything as Readonly.
+The entire structure is nonmodifiable.
+This is normally what you want.

-Please note that most users of Readonly will also want to install a companion module Readonly::XS.
-See the ["Cons"](#cons) section below for more details.
+If you want only the top level to be Readonly, use the alternate (and poorly named) `Scalar1`, `Array1`, and `Hash1` functions.

+#

+# The Past

+The following sections are updated versions of the previous authors documentation.

-# Comparison with "use constant"
+## Comparison with "use constant"

 Perl provides a facility for creating constant values, via the [constant](https://metacpan.org/pod/constant) pragma.
 There are several problems with this pragma.

 - The constants created have no leading sigils.
 - These constants cannot be interpolated into strings.